KevinCarroll7737/kevincarroll7737.github.io/_posts/2019-08-23-R0-Pwnage-Linux-level3.markdown

 }
 ```

-Well okay, if it's not already perceived, a good exercise would be for you to spot any anomaly, a use that differs from one point to another in this code...
+Well okay, if it's not already perceived, a good exercise would be for you to spot any anomaly, any use that differs from one point to another in this code...

 Need a hint?
 Okay, what differs from `strcpy()` and `strncpy()` ?